hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 === "Configuration File"

-    ```bash
+    ```toml
-    rpc-ws-max-active-connections="100"
+    rpc-ws-max-active-connections=100
     ```

 The maximum number of WebSocket connections allowed for JSON-RPC.
-Once this limit is reached, incoming connections will be rejected.
+Once this limit is reached, incoming connections are rejected.
 The default is 80.

 ### `rpc-ws-port`